-Galp’s development projects include two of the largest oil and natural gas discoveries of the last decades, located, respectively, at the Santos basin pre-salt, in Brazil, and the Rovuma basin, in Mozambique.
+Galp’s development projects include two of the largest oil and natural gas discoveries of the last decades, located, respectively, in the pre-salt of the Santos basin, in Brazil, and the Rovuma basin, in Mozambique.

 The Company is focused on the implementation of its projects in the development phase in three core locations:

-Galp’s production is currently focused in Brazil and Angola, with 2019 average daily production above 121.8 thousand barrels.
+Galp’s production is currently focused in Brazil and Angola, with 2020 average daily production at 130 thousand barrels.

-Working interest production has been increasing, reflecting the higher output in Brazil, where there are currently ten units producing, of which seven in Tupi, two in Iracema and one in Berbigão/Sururu West area.
-This growth will continue with the expansion of the activities in the country in the coming years.
+Working interest production has been increasing, reflecting the higher output in Brazil, where there are currently eleven units producing, of which seven in Tupi, two in Iracema, one in Berbigão/Sururu and one in Atapu area.
+Galp’s production output will continue to increase with the start of Bacalhau project in 2024.

-Galp’s sustainable growth is grounded on a strong oil and natural gas reserve and resource base, which are subject to an independent audit by DeGolyer and MacNaughton (DeMac).
+Galp’s sustainable production is grounded on a strong oil and natural gas reserve and resource base, which are subject to an independent audit by DeGolyer and MacNaughton (DeMac).

-In 2019, proved and probable (2P) reserves decreased 2% YoY to 739 mmboe, mostly reflecting the production during the period, despite Sépia’s addition into reserves.
-Natural gas reserves remained stable YoY and accounted for 21% of total 2P reserves.
+In 2020, proved and probable (2P) reserves decreased 5% YoY to 700 mboe, mainly reflecting the production during the period, as no Final Investment Decisions (FID) were made in 2020.
+Natural gas reserves represent 21% of current 2P reserves.